sancopanco/yesil-harita/README.md

 Based on Google Maps, it provides a simple interface that allows users to look for and add recycling points to a map.
-This will hopefully encourage more people to recycle by making it less of a pain in the a*s to find a place to take your excess plastic or paper to :)
+This will hopefully encourage more people to recycle by making it less of a pain in the ass to find a place to take your excess plastic or paper to :)

 ### Getting your hands dirty ###